-The earlier air quality concerns are addressed within the development control process, the more likely it is that delays and the need for costly re-design will be avoided, and the scheme is able to achieve acceptable, sustainable design.

-The Planning Department will consult Environmental Health (EH) on all applications where air quality may be an issue, often amongst other environmental impacts.
-Prior to this stage, it is usually beneficial to involve EH in any pre-application discussions for relevant developments, to enable the requirements for air quality monitoring and the preparation of data sets and methodologies to be agreed prior to submission of a the application.
+- 2.5 The earlier air quality concerns are addressed within the development control process, the more likely it is that delays and the need for costly re-design will be avoided, and the scheme is able to achieve acceptable, sustainable design. - 2.6 The Planning Department will consult Environmental Health (EH) on all applications where air quality may be an issue, often amongst other environmental impacts.
+Prior to this stage, it is usually beneficial to involve EH in any preapplication discussions for relevant developments, to enable the requirements for air quality monitoring and the preparation of data sets and methodologies to be agreed prior to submission of a the application.
 Cumulative impacts will also need to be considered, where a series of developments with individually low polluting potential can together result in significant worsening of air quality.
-Transport professionals may need to be involved in the process, since it is important to ensure that any required transport assessment includes meeting the requirements of the air quality assessment.

-Proposals for development will require an AQA where a significant change in air quality or in exposure to poor air quality is expected.
+Transport professionals may need to be involved in the process, since it is important to ensure that any required transport assessment includes meeting the requirements of the air quality assessment. - 2.7 Proposals for development will require an AQA where a significant change in air quality or in exposure to poor air quality is expected.
 A range of circumstances will be considered when determining whether an AQA is required, and examples are given in section 4.
 Consultation with EH is recommended on the need for an AQA for individual applications, and for those where an Environmental Impact Assessment (EIA) is required.
 The EIA is required to assess the impact of other pollutants, including those that will impact on ecosystems where appropriate.
-More detail on EIA's is provided in section 3.4.

-Applicants may also wish to discuss development within the AQMA which needs to consider air quality both in terms of any increase in levels and in terms of the effect of the existing levels on the development.
-Development within the AQMA will be expected to contribute to a reduction in levels of pollutants.

-Development outside the AQMA may have the potential to affect air quality in the AQMA by virtue of its proximity to the AQMA and the effects of the development on traffic flows.
-This is likely to include development within Saffron Walden boundaries and other significant developments beyond Saffron Walden generating traffic which will impact on the town centre.

-The impact of traffic emissions on Stansted Mountfitchet also needs to be considered due to congestion at confined junctions which may worsen as a result of development within or beyond the town due to additional traffic accessing main routes such as the M11 motorway.

-The recommendations made by EH are not binding on the Planning Dept, who will consider all relevant issues when determining a planning application.

-If there are merits to discussing a planning proposal or the requirements of a specific air quality assessment, the Environmental Health team can be contacted at: Environmentalhealth@uttlesford.gov.uk considered when developing local technical guidance.
-Details on the waste and minerals plans can be found on the ECC website www.essex.gov.uk
+More detail on EIA's is provided in section 3.4. - 2.8 Applicants may also wish to discuss development within the AQMA which needs to consider air quality both in terms of any increase in levels and in terms of the effect of the existing levels on the development.
+Development within the AQMA will be expected to contribute to a reduction in levels of pollutants. - 2.9 Development outside the AQMA may have the potential to affect air quality in the AQMA by virtue of its proximity to the AQMA and the effects of the development on traffic flows.
+This is likely to include development within Saffron Walden boundaries and other significant developments beyond Saffron Walden generating traffic which will impact on the town centre. - 2.10 The impact of traffic emissions on Newport and Stansted Mountfitchet also needs to be considered due to congestion at confined junctions which may worsen as a result of development within or beyond the villages due to additional traffic accessing main routes such as the M11 motorway. - 2.11 The recommendations made by Environmental Health are not binding on the Planning Dept, who will consider all relevant issues when determining a planning application. - 2.12 If there are merits to discussing a planning proposal or the requirements of a specific air quality assessment, the Environmental Health team can be contacted at: Environmentalhealth@uttlesford.gov.uk